 Electronics supply chains are global, workforces are highly mobile between industries and across geographies, and multiple companies often procure from common supplier facilities.
 As a result, collaboration among companies and with academics, nongovernmental organizations, and governments is essential to elevate supply chain best practices and tackle shared challenges.
 HP takes a leading role in advancing supply chain sustainable impact, including through the following organizations and initiatives.

-• Responsible Labor Initiative (RLI): HP's director of human rights and supply chain responsibility is the chair of the steering committee for RLI, an initiative of the RBA.
-The group conducted three trainings in Malaysia that enabled labor agents used within our members’ supply chains to learn more about customer expectations related to ethical recruitment.
+- Responsible Labor Initiative (RLI)—HP's director of human rights and supply chain responsibility is the chair of the steering committee for RLI, an initiative of the RBA.
+The group conducted three training sessions in Malaysia that enabled labor agents used within our members’ supply chains to learn more about customer expectations related to ethical recruitment.

 - Leadership Group for Responsible Recruitment (LGRR)—We are a founding member of LGRR, through which we work to eliminate worker fees and promote the Employer Pays Principle.